Layouts modify the execution environment of a snap.

-With layouts, you can take elements from
+With layouts, you can make elements in

-$SNAP_COMMON and expose them in locations such as
+$SNAP_COMMON accessible from locations such as

 A layout that allows such software to be used without snap-specific modifications can be defined as follows: